swcarpentry/board/subcommittees/mentoring/roles/discussion-coordinators.md

 - Member of the mentoring subcommittee

+## To Volunteer

+- Join the mentoring committee, be present for February election

 ## Checklists and Resources

+To get access to AMY and to the Community Calendar, contact the Software Carpentry administrator.

 ### Ongoing

-- send out emails to the discussion hosts list, asking for volunteers
+- send out emails to the discussion hosts list as needed, asking for volunteers
 - set up discussion times:
 	- add times and sign-up space to Etherpad
-	- add times to calendar
+	- add times to Community calendar
 - recruit discussion leaders (template requests here: ) and add them to the discussion-hosts lists
 - provide updates and ask for community input on how discussions are going in main mentoring committee calls